Hoyasumii/bee-movie/README.md

 Very carefully.

 You kick a wall, take a walk, write an angry letter and throw it out.
-Work through it like any emotion: Anger, j
+Work through it like any emotion: Anger, je